denko-rb/denko/README.md

 ### denko-piboard

-The [denko-piboard](https://github.com/denko-rb/denko-piboard) gem adds a `Board`-compatible class for built-in GPIO headers on single-board-computers (eg. Raspberry Pi).
+[This gem](https://github.com/denko-rb/denko-piboard) adds a `Board`-compatible class for the built-in GPIO headers on single board computers (eg. Raspberry Pi).
 Connect peripherals directly to the SBC, and use classes from this gem.

 ### mruby-denko

 A SBC (or computer + microcontroller combo) is great if you need the power anyway, but what if you don't?
 Why not run Ruby on the microcontroller itself?

-That's the aim of [mruby-denko](https://github.com/denko-rb/mruby-denko): run mruby on the ESP32, using peripheral classes as close to this gem as practical.
+That's the goal of [mruby-denko](https://github.com/denko-rb/mruby-denko): run mruby on the ESP32, using peripheral classes as close to this gem as practical.
 Still early in development (limited features), but already usable.